 - Allowing primary streets to count toward the required ‘A’ vs. ‘B’ Streets for each block.

-The most recent amendments are available as a blueline draft below.
+The most recent amendments are available as a greenline draft below.
 Please call the Project Manager, Mikaela Renz-Whitmore, at 505-924-3932 if you need help accessing a copy of the Plan.

-The VHSDP (Bill Number R-14-72) will be heard at the City Council’s Land Use, Planning, and Zoning Committee (LUPZ) on Wednesday, August 13, 2014 at 5:00 P.M. in the City Council Committee Room, Suite 9081, located on the 9th Floor of the Albuquerque/Bernalillo County Government Center, One Civic Plaza NW, Albuquerque, NM, 87102.
-Parking in the Civic Plaza underground parking garage will be validated.
+The VHSDP (Bill Number R-14-72) will be heard at the City Council meeting on Monday, September 15, 2014 at 5:00 P.M. in the Vincent E. Griego Council Chambers, basement level of the Albuquerque/Bernalillo County Government Center, One Civic Plaza NW, Albuquerque, NM, 87102.

 Crystal Ortega, Clerk of the Council: [email protected]